scikit-hep/scikit-hep.github.io/pages/developers/style.md

 ```

 Helpful tip: Pre-commit runs top-to-bottom, so put checks that modify content
-(like the one above, black) above checks that might be more likely to pass
+(like the several of the pre-commit-hooks above, or Black) above
-after the modification (like flake8).
+checks that might be more likely to pass after the modification (like flake8).

 ## Black